New study finds suicide, bullying, risky sex more likely among transgender teens

 Transgender and gender-questioning teenagers are more likely than their peers to engage in risky sexual behavior, commit suicide and be the victims of bullying, according to new medical research.

-The study by Vanderbilt University researchers Gilbert Gonzales and Cameron Deal found that transgendered and questioning teenagers reported experiencing bullying, sexual and dating violence, mental health problems, suicidal tendencies, risky sexual behaviors and drug and alcohol abuse at higher levels than that of their peers.
+The study by Vanderbilt University researchers Gilbert Gonzales and Cameron Deal found that transgender and questioning teenagers reported experiencing bullying, sexual and dating violence, mental health problems, suicidal tendencies, risky sexual behaviors, and drug and alcohol abuse at higher levels than that of their peers.

 And more transgender students reported these health disparities than their gender-questioning peers.